Bernstein Shur Boosts Pro Bono Hours in 2011 and Continues Commitment for 2012

 Attorney Jim Keenan, a member of the firm’s board of directors and chair of its Pro Bono Committee explains, “Providing pro bono legal services is an obligation we take seriously—it is one of our core values.
 And we are seeing more organizations in need.
 This is time and expertise provided directly to our communities – the figures do not even include the ongoing efforts of many of our attorneys who take on civic leadership and volunteer roles.”

-Jack Montgomery, an attorney in Bernstein Shur’s Energy and Environmental Practice Group, is a tireless advocate for asylum cases, working with the Immigrant Legal Advocacy Project, Maine’s only non-profit provider of free or low-fee immigration-related legal services.
+Jack Montgomery, an attorney in Bernstein Shur’s Energy and Environmental Practice Group, is a tireless advocate for asylum cases, working with the Immigrant Legal Advocacy Project, ME’s only non-profit provider of free or low-fee immigration-related legal services.
 In 2011, Montgomery logged 300 hours on pro bono cases, won asylum for two individuals and has two complicated asylum cases pending, one involving a Djiboutian family.
 Montgomery received the Immigrant Legal Advocacy Project’s Pro Bono Panel Attorney of the Year award in 2011.

 Lori Londis Dwyer, an attorney in the firm’s Labor and Employment Practice Group, serves as president of the Immigrant Legal Advocacy Project’s board of directors and is involved in fundraising efforts for group.
 In 2011, she successfully worked on asylum cases for families from Burundi.